-A couple of decades ago, many of us attended a church with a lot more people and sometimes in much a fancier building.
-This church (the old Worldwide Church of God, WCG) was impressive and wealthy.
-Its magnificent headquarters was the envy of many outside of our group.
+A couple of decades ago, many of us attended a church with a lot more people and a very fancy building in Pasadena.
+This church (the old Worldwide Church of God, WCG) was impressive and wealthy (to view some of its buildings, check out Pictures of the Pasadena Campus of Ambassador College and the former Headquarters of the old Worldwide Church of God).
+Its magnificent headquarters was the envy of many outside of the group.
 It even had the number 1 rated religious telecast in the USA for a short while.
 Those are impressive accomplishments for a Church that only made up around 2/10ths of 1% of the world's population.

 This article will discuss the two temples of the Old Testament and some of their possible relevance to us now and in the future.

 The first temple in the Old Testament was essentially a headquarters' work.
-David saw a need and wanted to build a temple to God, but was prevented from doing so (I Chr 28:2-3).
-He was allowed to use the wealth of Israel to collect building materials for it (I Chr 28: 14-19), though his son Solomon actually built it (I Kings 6:2).
-This temple was magnificent and it was completely covered with gold (I Kings 6:19-22).
+David saw a need and wanted to build a temple to God, but was prevented from doing so (1 Chronicles 28:2-3).
+He was allowed to use the wealth of Israel to collect building materials for it (1 Chronicles 28: 14-19), though his son Solomon actually had it built (1 Kings 6:2).
+This temple was magnificent and it was completely covered with gold (1 Kings 6:19-22).

 It should be added that those who had not seen the former temple actually rejoiced when the new temple was begun (Ezra 3:12b).